Augmenta-tech/AugmentaUnity-Demo/README.md

 This is the minimalist version of the library.
 For a more complex version with additionnal dependencies, check the master branch.

-Installation - Git user
+Installation - Git User
 -------------------------------------

  - Create a new [Unity](https://unity3d.com/fr) project and git it.
  - `$git submodule update --init --recursive` to pull everything.

- Installation - Non Git user
+ Installation - Non Git User
 -------------------------------------
 - Create a new [Unity](https://unity3d.com/fr) project.
 - Download zip and unzip this project in `*ProjectFolder*`.
 - Download zip and unzip [Augmenta Unity](https://github.com/Theoriz/AugmentaUnity/tree/V2-Minimalist) in `*ProjectFolder*/Assets/Plugins/Augmenta/`.

-How to use
+How to Use
 -------------------------------------

 To start developping your application you probably need Augmenta data.
 If you do not have an Augmenta node ready, you can use our [Augmenta simulator](https://github.com/Theoriz/Augmenta-simulator/releases).